ch4ot1c/bitcore-node/docs/upgrade.md

   "servicesConfig": {
     "bitcoind": {
       "spawn": {
-        "datadir": "/home/<username>/.bitcoin",
+        "datadir": "/home/<username>/.btcprivate",
-        "exec": "/home/<username>/bitcore-node/bin/bitcoind"
+        "exec": "/home/<username>/bitcore-node/bin/btcpd"
       }
     }
   }
 }
 ```

-It will also be necessary to update `bitcoin.conf` settings, to include these fields:
+It will also be necessary to update `btcprivate.conf` settings, to include these fields:
 ```
 server=1
 whitelist=127.0.0.1